priv-kweihmann/meta-sca/docs/add_your_own.md

     }
 }
 ```

+**NOTE**: The inline comments are here just for explanation, please remove them in the final implementation.

 In case your unsure if your description is valid, you can check it against a json-schema to be found under `files/description-schema.json` in the `meta-sca` layer